-Conor Reilly will enter his first season with the Walsh Cavaliers in 2018.
-He joins the Maroon and Gold after two years at Case Western Reserve University as the defensive line coach where the Spartans were 20-2 overall in two seasons and advanced to the second round of the NCAA Division III playoffs in 2017.
+Conor Reilly returns for his second season with the Walsh Cavaliers in 2019.
+He joined the Maroon and Gold after two years at Case Western Reserve University as the defensive line coach where the Spartans were 20-2 overall in two seasons and advanced to the second round of the NCAA Division III playoffs in 2017.

 Prior to his arrival at Case Western, Reilly spent a year as a graduate assistant at Ohio University working with the linebackers where the Bobcats made an appearance in the 2015 Raycom Camellia Bowl.
 In 2014 he was an offensive quality control coach for the Bobcats working with the running backs.
 Reilly also played at Ohio from 2006 through 2009 where he was a four year letter winner and helped the Bobcats win two Mid-American Conference East Championships (2006, 2009) and appeared in two bowl games (2007 GMAC Bowl, 2009 Little Caesars Pizza Bowl).